Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Introduction

-Compared to the construction of $\Phi^4$-measure (i.e.~$\Phi^4$-EQFT), the main issue in constructing the Gibbs measure $\rhoo$~\eqref{gibbs} for the Hamiltonian dynamics \eqref{SW1} comes from the focusing\footnote{In this paper, by ``focusing'', we mean ``non-defocusing'' (non-repulsive).
-Namely, the interaction potential (for example, $\frac \ld2 \int_{\T^d} |u|^2w $ in \eqref{gibbs} or $\frac \ld4\int_{\T^d} \phi^4 $ (when $\ld<0$) in \eqref{Phi4d} ) are unbounded from below.} nature of the interaction potential, i.e.~the potential energy $ \frac \ld2 \int_{\T^3} |u|^2 w \,dx$ is unbounded from below for any $\ld\in \R\setminus\{0\}$.
-This implies that $H(u,w, \dt w)$ is not bounded below and so $e^{-H(u,w,v)}$ in \eqref{gibbs} is not integrable with respect to the formal Liouville measure.
-This makes the problem very different from the defocusing case, which is a well studied subject in constructive Euclidean quantum field theory.
-While the construction of the defocusing Gibbs measures has been extensively studied and well understood because of the strong interest in constructive Euclidean quantum field theory, the (non-)normalizability issue of the focusing Gibbs measures, getting back to the work of Lebowitz, Rose, and Speer \cite{LRS} and Brydges and Slade \cite{BS}, has not been fully explored.
-Indeed, even in the case $d=1$, it was observed by Lebowitz, Rose, and Speer \cite{LRS} that the focusing $\Phi^4_1$-measure cannot be constructed as a probability measure.
-Indeed, when $\ld>0$, the interaction potential $\frac \ld4 \int_{\T^d} \phi^4 dx$ is not exponentially integrable with respect to $\mu$ even in the one-dimensional case as follows:
+Compared to the construction of the $\Phi^4$-measure (i.e.~$\Phi^4$-EQFT), the primary challenge in constructing the Gibbs measure \eqref{gibbs} arises from the focusing nature of the interaction potential.
+Specifically, the potential energy $\frac {\ld}{2} \int |u|^2w dx$ is unbounded from below for any $\ld \in \R\setminus\{0\}$.
+This unboundedness implies that $H(u,w,\dt w)$ is not bounded below, preventing $e^{-H(u,w, \dt w)}$ from being integrable with respect to the volume measure.
+Consequently, the problem differs significantly from the defocusing case where the Hamiltonian is bounded from below.
+While the construction of defocusing Gibbs measures is well understood due to strong interest in constructive Euclidean quantum field theory, the construction of focusing Gibbs measures, first studied by Lebowitz, Rose, and Speer \cite{LRS} and Brydges and Slade \cite{BS}, has not been fully explored.

-\noi for any $\ld>0$.
-Notice that it has nothing to do with an infinite dimensional phenomenon.
-Indeed, one can easily check that the measure on $\R$